History of education in ancient Israel and Judah: Teaching staff

-Tohorot ("Purities"), pertaining to the laws of purity and impurity, including the impurity of the dead, the laws of ritual purity for the priests (Kohanim), the laws of "family purity" (the menstrual laws).
+Only married men were engaged as teachers.

 Literacy

-Despite this schooling system, many children did not learn to read and write.
-It has been estimated that at least 90 percent of the Jewish population of Roman Palestine in the first centuries CE could merely write their own name or not write and read at all, or that the literacy rate was about 3 percent.
-Exact literacy rates among ancient Jews in Roman Palestine cannot be determined.
+It has been estimated that at least 90 percent of the Jewish population of Roman Palestine in the first centuries CE could merely write their own name or not write and read at all, or that the literacy rate was either about 3 percent or 7.7 percent.
+The exact literacy rate among male Jews in Roman Palestine was probably between 5 and 10 percent.

 Epigraphic evidence documents that a preliminary scribal infrastructure developed over the course of the 10th century BC as state-centralization progressed, followed by a much larger infrastructure during the Neo-Assyrian period under which parts of the biblical texts were composed.
 Literacy then declined during the period of the exile and slowly re-established itself in the intervening centuries.
 Some of Israel's earliest teaching material may be reflected in some portions within the Book of Proverbs.